W5133/w5133.github.io/2026-agenda.md

 - **Graduate Students:** $260  **(Use code STUDENT at checkout)**
 - **Regular Registration:** $350
 - **Registration Deadline:** December 31st
+- Please indicate if you will participate in the Dinner Scramble.

   <div style="
   overflow: auto;